-The current version of the MacBook Pro was released in June 2017 at Apple’s Worldwide Developers Conference.
+The current version of the MacBook Pro was released in July 2018.
 The new laptops have the same design as the previous version, but the laptops feature new processors that provide a speed boost.
 Learn more about the MacBook Pro by reading about its main features below.

-The MacBook Pro uses Intel’s Kaby Lake processors.
-Kaby Lake is Intel’s seventh-generation processor, and it replaces the sixth-generation Skylake processors that were in the previous MacBook Pro.
+The Touch Bar-equipped MacBook Pro uses Intel’s Coffee Lake processors.
+Coffee Lake is Intel’s eighth-generation processor, and it replaces the seventh-generation Kaby Lake processors that were in the previous MacBook Pro.

 Apple has also upgraded the MacBook Pro’s graphics hardware.
-The 13-inch models that have only an integrated graphics processor use either the Intel Iris Plus Graphics 640 or Graphics 650, replacing the Intel Iris Plus Graphics 540 or Graphics 550 in the previous models.
+The 13-inch standard configuration models have only an integrated graphics processor use either the Intel Iris Plus Graphics 640 or Graphics 655.

 Apple has six standard configurations of the MacBook Pro.
 Four of those models have the Touch Bar, a strip that’s located where the function keys are usually at the top of the keyboard.
 The Touch Bar is an OLED screen that lights up with different icons, buttons, and functions you can use relative to the tasks and app you are using on your Mac.
 For example, if you are using Messages, the Touch Bar will show a set on emoji, and you can tap the emoji you want to use.
 Learn more about the types of controls the Touch Bar offers.